 It is important for disabled students to know that adjustments an be made to facilitate your studies.
 The Disability and Dyslexia Service offers confidential advice and support to disabled students and prospective students.

-The Disability and Dyslexia Service, part of the Student Services' Department, is validated by the Scottish Government to undertake assessment of needs and has many years' of experience of supporting students.
-Further information can be found at http://www4.rgu.ac.uk/studentservices/disability/
+The Disability and Dyslexia Centre, part of the Student Services' Department, is validated by the Scottish Government to undertake assessment of needs and has many years' of experience of supporting students.

 Arriving in Aberdeen